pminasandra/bout-duration-distributions/README.md

 Run all indicated python scripts using a terminal, with the command `python3
 <script_name>.py`

-Upon release, there will be a `main.py`, running which will perform all the analyses needed for our paper.
-For now, analyses are to be done as follows:
+Analyses are to be done as follows:
 Running `fitting.py` generates all bout duration distributions and generates tables containing AIC values.
 Running `survival.py` creates plots with the hazard functions for all behaviours.